A Seaworthy Modern Family Home Built to Withstand the Elements

 This compact courtyard—surrounded by operable glass windows and doors—brings sunlight and fresh ocean breezes into first-floor public spaces and guest suite, as well as the four bedrooms on the second floor.
 Frameless glass railings on the stairwell and second-floor walkway let natural light from the courtyard flow throughout the interiors.

-Above the bedrooms, a trio of roof decks look out across the Balboa Peninsula in all directions capturing ocean and bay views.
+Above the bedrooms, a trio of roof decks look out across the Balboa Peninsula in all directions, capturing ocean and bay views.
 The deck on the bay side of the house sits higher than the rest of the rooftop spaces to solve a ceiling height challenge.

-In order to achieve soaring 12-foot ceilings in the great room, the primary suite is slightly elevated, which also bumps up the deck above it.
+To achieve soaring 12-foot ceilings in the great room, the primary suite is slightly elevated, which also bumps up the deck above it.
 To meet neighborhood height restrictions but maintain safety and sightlines, Patterson once again turned to frameless glass railings embedded on top of a low wall.

 How to Build Smoothly in a Tight Space